The Bankrate promise

 The Supplemental Nutrition Assistance Program (SNAP) is offered by the U.S. Department of Agriculture’s Food and Nutrition Service.
 SNAP was created to ensure that no American goes hungry, offering food stamps to give people access to free or reduced-cost food.
 These benefits are distributed via an Electronic Benefit Transfer (EBT) card that you can use as a debit card at authorized retailers.
 SNAP benefits can also include allowable shelter deductions for taxes, fuel, electricity, water and phones.
 However, requirements regarding income and benefits change regularly, so be sure to check to see if you qualify.

-HUD is another source of housing support when you have difficulty affording rent.
+The United States Department for Housing and Urban Development (HUD) is another source for housing support if you have difficulty affording rent.
 There are public housing options reserved explicitly for low-income renters who otherwise could not afford the growing cost of rent in their neighborhoods.
 The Housing Choice Voucher Program, also known as Section 8, can provide free or reduced rent at an eligible rental of your choosing.

 It can also help when you are living in privately owned subsidized housing.
 HUD offers assistance to landlords so they can pass those savings to low-income renters through discounted rent each month.